Product Updates & Changelog

 Multi-Axis Profile Symmetry Calculations

 We’ve significantly expanded our geometric symmetry support!
-Previously, profile symmetry was constrained strictly to top-to-bottom geometric configurations (X-axis).
-The optimization engine now natively processes material structural symmetry across all three physical dimensions — top-to-bottom, side-to-side, and lengthwise orientation.
-The algorithmic item notation maps perfectly to these updated dimensional variables to ensure flawless layout tracking.
+Previously, profile symmetry was constrained strictly to vertical geometric configurations (top-to-bottom).
+The optimization engine now natively processes material structural symmetry across all three physical dimensions — vertical (top-to-bottom), horizontal (side-to-side), and lengthwise orientation.
+The algorithmic item notation algorithmic item notation maps perfectly to these updated dimensional variables to ensure flawless layout tracking.

 October 9, 2025